idlerun/album-scan/README.md

 An OpenCV window will open.

-- Click each of the 4 photos of the photo to place a marker there
+- Click each of the 4 corners of the photo to place a marker there
 - On the last corner, hold down the mouse to visualize the cropping rectangle
-- The rectangle will be the smallest possible rectangle which contains all of the points
+- The rectangle will be the smallest possible rectangle which contains all of the points (your markers might not be perfectly at the corners, but they will be contained)
 - When the photo is ready, press `spacebar` to finalize that photo
 - Repeat on the next photo until all are set

-- When ready.
+- When all photos are ready.
 Press `enter` to save the photos to disk and load the next photo

 Other controls: